vttale/serve-stale/README.md

    resolution timer.
 This timer bounds the work done by the resolver, and is commonly 30 seconds.

-   If the answer has not been completely determined when the client response timer has elapsed, the resolver SHOULD then check its cache to see whether there is expired data that would satisfy the request.
+   If the answer has not been completely determined by the time the client response timer has elapsed, the resolver SHOULD then check its cache to see whether there is expired data that would satisfy the request.
 If so, it sends a response and the TTL fields of the expired records SHOULD be set to 1.

    The maximum stale timer is used for cache management and is independent of the query resolution process.
 This timer is